-In regards to the “marriage bed” (Hebrews 13:4), the Bible does not give many restrictions to what a married couple can do sexually with each other.
-Beyond adultery (threesomes, swapping, etc.) and pornography, which the Bible clearly and explicitly identifies as sin, a good principle seems to be the “mutual consent” mentioned in 1 Corinthians 7:5.
-If a husband and his wife are in full agreement, with neither being forced or coerced, God has given married couples freedom in regards to what takes place in the “marriage bed.”
-Could this freedom include black leather costumes, non-violent bondage, and role-playing?
-There is nothing in the Bible that explicitly restricts such activities.
+The Bible presents marriage as “honorable” and the “marriage bed” as something to keep “pure” (Hebrews 13:4), but it does not restrict what a married couple can do sexually with each other.
+Adultery (threesomes, swapping, etc.) and pornography are clearly wrong, and the Bible explicitly identifies those things as sinful.
+Beyond that, as long as a married couple’s sexual practices are God-honoring, exclusive, loving, other-oriented, unifying, and mutually agreed upon, they carry God’s blessing.
+If a husband and his wife are in full agreement, with neither being forced or coerced, God has given married couples freedom in regards to what takes place in bed.
+Could this freedom include black leather costumes, non-violent bondage, sex toys, and role-play?
+There is nothing in the Bible that explicitly restricts the use of such things.

-With that said, there are definitely dark aspects to BDSM in which a Christian should have no part.
+With that said, there are dark aspects to BDSM in which a Christian should have no part.
 Receiving sexual pleasure through the giving or receiving of pain is not in agreement with what the Bible says about sex.
 Sex is to be an expression of love, affection, passion, gentleness, selflessness, and commitment.
-Sex is to be the literal/physical expression of a married couple being “one flesh” (Genesis 2:24).
+Sex is to be the literal expression of a married couple being “one flesh” (Genesis 2:24).
 To bring pain, degradation, or humiliation into the sexual relationship distorts what it is supposed to be, even when such actions are consensual.
-The more extreme aspects of BDSM reek of Satanism/paganism and are definitively ungodly and perverted.